elwais/elwais.github.io/essays/eslint/eslint.md

 ---
 layout: essay
 type: essay
-title: "Join a Standards Committee... and Leave as Fast as Possible"
+title: "Join a Committee... and Leave as Fast as Possible"
 date: 2024-09-26
 published: true
 labels: